Blosc/c-blosc/README.rst

 support for all the supported compression libraries in all supported platforms.

-If you want to force Blosc to use the included compression sources instead of trying to find the libraries in the system first, you can switch off the PREFER_EXTERNAL_COMPLIBS CMake option:
+If you want to force Blosc to use external libraries instead of the included compression sources:

 .. code-block:: console

-  $ cmake -DPREFER_EXTERNAL_COMPLIBS=OFF ..
+  $ cmake -DPREFER_EXTERNAL_LZ4=ON ..

 You can also disable support for some compression libraries: